 Is there a bad time to visit the Galapagos Islands?
 Not really.
 It comes down to preference.
 The seasons are split into cool and dry (June-November) and warm and wet (December-June).
 This means that scuba diving all year round is possible which makes it an ideal diving location.

 Most people prefer to come in the warmer season as its warmer, the waters are calmer making underwater visibility at its best, and the rain creates brilliantly clear blue skies between showers.
+However, if you’re looking to travel the Galapagos Islands on a budget, it may make more sense to visit during the cooler season.

 When diving in these waters, although 30-meter visibility is not unheard of, it’s usually 10-20 meters/30-70 feet.
 The visibility highly depends on the season and amount of plankton in the water so make sure you check with the companies you plan to do your trip with.